 How Do They Survive Migration?

-No one has ever seen captive eels breeding in a home aquarium.
+Because of their complex lifecycles, eels have not been bred in the home aquarium.
+Many researchers and hobbyists have attempted artificial breeding, but nothing can replicate the years spent in freshwater, transition to saltwater, and external fertilization.No one has ever seen captive eels breeding in a home aquarium.
 They have a complex life cycle, and their sexual organs only develop at the last stage.
 Also, they spend months and years traveling to the spawning ground present in the Sargasso Sea, where once eel eggs and sperm are realized, the fish die.
 Those free-floating eggs get externally fertilized.

 Do They Have A Reproductive System?